soutjt14/soutjt14.github.io/zola-experiments/content/get-it-working.md

 [nav function](https://github.com/soutjt14/soutjt14.github.io/blob/main/templates/macros/nav.html#L24)
 to use an `href` with my pages URL.
 Now the menu links work, but the `index` link at the top of the page seems to make my browser go haywire.
 Progress?
+  - Recently I noticed this tweak I made means when I'm serving the site locally I can't use the nav bar links to get around, since they have the github pages URL hardcoded.

 ## Github Actions